All Episodes

 We're actually hanging pretty tough.

-The state assembly is taking the bill up, getting it all the way to the the last point.
+The state assembly is taking the bill up, getting it all the way to the last point it can be at where it's unamendable, but they're waiting to pass it till the Senate's in.

-But they're Senate Democrats, excuse me, the Assembly Democrats have about a hundred amendments they're going through.
+But they're Senate Democrats, or excuse me, the Assembly Democrats have about 100 amendments they're going through.

-The state Senate still has the 14 members missing, but what they're doing today is bringing up all sorts of other non fiscal items, many of which are things that uh members and the Democratic side care about.
+The state Senate still has the 14 members missing, but what they're doing today is bringing up all sorts of other non-fiscal items, many of which are things that members in the Democratic side care about.

-And each day we're gonna ratchet up a little bit.
+And each day we're going to ratchet it up a little bit.

 Okay, so he's saying exactly what he says in public.